reshinto/reshinto.github.io/docs/languageSpecific/java/readme.md

 ## Class

+- The first letter of the class should be in Uppercase (lowercase is allowed, but discouraged)
+- If several words are used to form the name of the class, each inner word’s first letter should be in Uppercase

+  - Underscores are allowed, but not recommended
+  - numbers and currency symbols are also allowed
+    - latter are also discouraged because they are used for a special purpose
+      - for inner and anonymous classes
+  - example

+    ```java
+    class MyJavaProgram    // valid syntax
+    class 1Program         // invalid syntax
+    class My1Program       // valid syntax
+    class $Program         // valid syntax, but discouraged
+    class My$Program       // valid syntax, but discouraged (inner class Program inside the class My)
+    class myJavaProgram    // valid syntax, but discouraged
+    ```

 - if no constructor has been defined, a constructor with no args will be auto generated
 - if a constructor with args has been defined, a constructor with no args will not be auto generated
 - constructor can be overloaded with multiple constructors